andreattad/Flower_covers_phenocams/README.md

  submitted to Remote Sensing of Environment
  Contact: davide.andreatta@phd.unipd.it

-In this tutorial you will derive single species flowering phenology time-series and phenological metrics from time-lapse camera images of grasslands.
+In this tutorial you will derive single species flowering phenology time-series and phenological metrics from time-lapse camera images of grasslands captured at the Jena trait-based experiment (Germany).
 The code is developed in R version 4.3.0 (2023-04-21 ucrt)

 ![Structure of the proposed workflow (Figure 2 in the manuscript)](Figure_2.png)